Battle of Flamborough Head: Two gunnery duels

-After that, Bonhomme Richard started definitively losing the battle.
-Still, efforts to make the situation too hot for the British, both figuratively and literally, continued.
-Just after 9:30 pm, one of these attempts succeeded in spectacular fashion.
-According to Jones's published campaign report, grenade-thrower William Hamilton ventured right out along a yard-arm until he could look almost straight down on the deck of Serapis (by this time, almost cleared of men), and began trying to drop grenades, not onto the deck but down the hatches.
-By good fortune, one of these ignited a charge of gunpowder placed in readiness (contrary to standard fire safety practice, but Captain Pearson had encouraged his men to "fire briskly") for loading into one of Serapis 18-pound guns.
+Bonhomme Richard started definitively losing the battle.
+According to Jones's published campaign report, around 9:30 pm grenade-thrower William Hamilton ventured out along a yard-arm until he could look almost straight down on the deck of Serapis (by this time, almost cleared of men) and began trying to drop grenades down the hatches.
+One of these ignited a charge of gunpowder placed in readiness (contrary to standard fire safety practice, but Captain Pearson had encouraged his men to "fire briskly") for loading into one of Serapis 18-pound guns.

 The problem with this version of the story is that the 18-pounders were on the lower deck, so it would take a very lucky drop to reach them from high above.
-Captain Pearson speculated that either a grenade had been thrown through a hole in the hull, from Bonhomme Richards gun deck, or that the charge had been ignited by accident.
+Pearson speculated that either a grenade had been thrown through a hole in the hull from Bonhomme Richards gun deck, or that the charge had been ignited by accident.
 Whatever the cause, the effect was devastating.
-As the ignited charge blew up, it scattered burning gunpowder, setting off other charges nearby, and ultimately the chain reaction covered the entire rear half of Serapis lower gun deck, killing or severely burning many of the gunnery crewmen, forcing some to leap into the sea to extinguish their burning clothes, and putting five guns out of action.
+As the ignited charge blew up, it scattered burning gunpowder, setting off other charges nearby, and ultimately the chain reaction covered the entire rear half of Serapis lower gun deck, killing or severely burning many of the gunnery crewmen, forcing some to leap into the sea to extinguish their burning clothes and putting five guns out of action.
 In the confusion, some of the crew clambering back on board after jumping into the sea were nearly mistaken for American boarders.

 Still in action, still moving with the wind away from the main fight, were Pallas and the Countess of Scarborough.
-Alliance was catching up fast, though, and as the near-undamaged, speedy, well-armed frigate approached, Captain Piercy understood that with seven of his own guns dismounted, four of his crew dead, twenty wounded, his rigging and sails too badly damaged to make a speedy getaway, he could neither win nor escape.
+Alliance was catching up fast, and as the near-undamaged, speedy, well-armed frigate approached, Piercy understood that with seven of his own guns dismounted, four of his crew dead, twenty wounded, his rigging and sails too badly damaged to make a speedy getaway, he could neither win nor escape.
 With Landais hovering just beyond the range of his guns, he therefore struck his colours.
-Alliance approached him, seeking to take the Captain's formal surrender, but after brief exchanges with both Piercy and Cottineau, Captain Landais accepted that his colleague should take the surrender and attend to casualties, while Alliance returned to the main battle.
-Because the return journey would be against the wind, this would, as Captain Piercy presumably intended, take a while.
+Alliance approached him, seeking to take the formal surrender, but after brief exchanges with both Piercy and Cottineau, Landais accepted that his colleague should take the surrender and attend to casualties, while Alliance returned to the main battle.
+Because the return journey would be against the wind, take a while, as Piercy presumably intended.